nurun/nudroid-providers/README.md

 to be intercepted and have code to be executed before and after the database is accessed.
 The interceptors can inspect and change the arguments and the result of a content provider call.

-The library comes with an interceptor ready for caching, updating and paginating content from a remote server into the database, allowing apps to work seamlessly in offline mode as long as a cache is present.
+The library comes with an interceptorTypeElement ready for caching, updating and paginating content from a remote server into the database, allowing apps to work seamlessly in offline mode as long as a cache is present.
 The cache can be customized by plugging strategies for cache expiration and synchronization.
 All configuration done by Java Annotations.